wrwrwr/blackbox/README.md

 the available actions (a small integer) seeing just some undescribed state (a bunch of floats), and gets a score update in return.

-Such a formulation covers a wide range of [reinforced learning problems][rlp], allowing the toolkit to be potentially used for various optimization tasks.
+Such a formulation covers a wide subset of [reinforced learning problems][rlp], allowing the toolkit to be potentially used for various optimization tasks.

 [BlackBox Challenge]: http://blackboxchallenge.com/